Towards Evaluation of Cross-document Coreference Resolution Models Using Datasets with Diverse Annotation Schemes: Coreference anaphora in CDCR

-We explore inter-annotator reliability (IAR, also called inter-coder reliability, ICR).
-For the strictly formalized ECB+, \citeauthor{cybulska-vossen-2014-using} reported Cohen's Kappa for the annotation of the event/entity mentions $\kappa_C=0.74$ and for connecting these mentions into coreferential chains $\kappa_C=0.76$.
-For the more flexible NewsWCL50 scheme, Hamborg et al. \cite{Hamborg2019a} reported an average observed agreement $AOA=0.65$ \cite{BYRT1993423}.
-While these measures cannot be compared directly, they indicate that schemes including mentions with more loosely related anaphora may result in lower IAR, since AOA is considered less restrictive than Kappa \cite{recasens-etal-2012-annotating, BYRT1993423}.
+We explore inter-coder reliability (ICR).
+For the strictly formalized ECB+, \newcite{cybulska-vossen-2014-using} reported Cohen's Kappa for the annotation of the event/entity mentions $\kappa_C=0.74$ and for connecting these mentions into coreferential chains $\kappa_C=0.76$.
+For the more flexible NewsWCL50 scheme, \newcite{Hamborg2019a} reported an average observed agreement $AOA=0.65$ \cite{BYRT1993423}.
+While these measures cannot be compared directly, they indicate that schemes including mentions with more loosely related anaphora may result in lower ICR since AOA is considered less restrictive than Kappa \cite{recasens-etal-2012-annotating,BYRT1993423}.
+Moreover, a lower ICR indicates that the annotation of NewsWCL50 tends to be more subjective and requires annotators to undergo specific training and be familiar with a domain of political news, e.g., have a background in political science or journalism.